 Finally, you may want to consider purchasing laser malpractice insurance.
 Having this coverage will make you more appealing to prospective medical directors, as it circumvents the possibility of depending on your medical director’s malpractice insurance.

 The National Laser Institute has been an industry leader for nearly two decades.
 We are dedicated to helping our students advance to the next stage of their careers.
 Whether you are a medical professional looking to expand your business, a recent graduate entirely new to the workforce, or anything in between, we are here to help.

-During our CME Hybrid Online Cosmetic Injections Course, medical professionals will receive online classroom and demonstrations on Botox, dermal fillers, off label Botox and fillers, PRP, sclerotherapy, Kybella, and PDO threads.
+During our CE/CME Online Cosmetic Injections Course, medical professionals will receive online classroom and demonstrations on Botox, dermal fillers, off label Botox and fillers, PRP, sclerotherapy, Kybella, and PDO threads.

 Then choose one of our nationwide locations to attend your clinicals for hands-on learning!